Pick The Right Countries

 If you have a tight budget, you won't be able to pick just any country and plan a trip there.
 Some countries and cities are just more expensive than others (think about it — a weekend in NYC is going to be pricier than a weekend in Salt Lake City, right?)

 Choosing countries where you'll find affordable food, accommodations and transportation are going to be your best bet.
 If you're looking for affordable countries, our top picks are mostly all found in Asia.
 Countries like Thailand, China, Cambodia, Indonesia, and Vietnam mean spending a dollar or two for dinner, and $12 (or less!) for a room for the night.
 If you'd like, you can "splurge" by spending $40 to get a private villa and infinity pool — true story ...
 I totally took advantage of how cheap luxury was when I was in Bali.
-Things are just so affordable in Asia — just look at our list of things that are cheaper in China.
+Things are just so affordable in Asia.

 But not all of Asia is affordable — if you really want your budget to take you further avoid places like Hong Kong, Singapore, and Japan.